tjweisman/math_website/weisman/site/network_access.md

 	Now you can make changes to this repository and push them to the math network directly.

+If you're already using GitHub to version control your website, you can still set up your math department site as a remote so you can update it directly.
+Instead of step (3) above, instead run:

+	git remote add [remote-name] [username]@math.utexas.edu:~/public_html

+You can choose *remote-name* to be whatever you want (say, *website*).
+You can then push changes to GitHub (or wherever your repository is hosted) by running

+	git push

+and push changes to the web by running:

+	git push [remote-name] master

 ----------------------------------------------------------

 ## RSA fingerprints <a name = "rsa-fingerprint"></a>